 Client: Sara Parker, Marketing Manager, Face for Business

-“I can’t emphasise how much knowledge and perspective the Masterplan course has given me.
+“I can’t emphasise how much knowledge and perspective the Watertight Marketing has given me.
 I am able to plan, judge, create content and think strategically about everything I do in my role.
 It has really boosted my confidence in marketing.
-It’s made a huge difference to the business too - we have internal systems and procedures in place that have come as a direct influence from the Marketing Masterplan course” Sara Parker.
+It’s made a huge difference to the business too – we have internal systems and procedures in place that have come as a direct influence from the Webschool course” Sara Parker.

 Face for Business provides telephone answering and messaging services for businesses of all sizes across the UK.
 Based near Liverpool, Face for Business was formed in 2012, by entrepreneurial partners Andy and Marie MacGregor.
 Their clients value working with great PAs who will get to know their business inside out and who interact with their callers as if they were a full-time member of staff.

-Sara Parker is the Marketing Manager at Face for Business and has just finished 12 months of the Watertight Marketing Masterplan course.
-The course combines workbook and video learning, supported by a Watertight Marketing Accredited Consultant and requires 6-8 hours of focus a month.
-Sara shares her experience of the course and how it has already made a big difference to the business - and her own marketing knowledge.
+Sara Parker is the Marketing Manager at Face for Business and completed 12 months working end to end through the Chapter Companion courses.
+She added a monthly half-hour check-in with a Certified Practitioner and dedicated at least 6-8 hours of focus per month to the process.
+Sara shares her experience of the course and how it has already made a big difference to the business – and her own marketing knowledge.

 How Watertight Marketing helped

 Sara joined Face for Business following a career break and was quickly given responsibility for marketing due to her enthusiasm and success in promoting the business.
 Although she had worked in research and PR roles in the past, she’d never had any formal marketing training.
 She wanted a way to update her skills and found Bryony Thomas and Watertight Marketing via Twitter and Facebook.